Imagine that you manage a small web site, which consists of several static HTML pages. At the bottom of each page, there is a copyright notice:

 This tutorial will take about 5 minutes.
 After completing it, you will be able to use Aba for simple day-to-day tasks.

 Step 1.
-Press Browse button and choose
+Press the Browse button, scroll down the left sidebar, and choose

 Step 2.
 Type

 2011.
 The program will immediately start to search in your files as you type the digits.
 In some cases, you don't even have to type the whole word: the first few letters are enough.
 But now, please enter all four digits.

 Switch to the Search tab.
 The results pane lists all occurrences of

 2011 in the chosen folder.
 If you click any of the occurrences, you will see the phrase in context.

 Step 3.
 Switch to the Replace tab and type